TeamPneumatic/pnc-repressurized/README.md

 * Omni Hopper and Liquid Hopper
 * Heat system (including 3rd-party interaction: Gelid Cryotheum cooling is a thing!)
 * Programmer
-* Drones (tested several functions; working pretty well but there may be issues with dig speed, e.g. seems to dig dirt quite slowly even with diamond shovel in inventory)
+* Drones (tested several functions; mostly working but there are some pathfinding issues causing drones to teleport when they need to move to a distant location because they can't pathfind far enough)
+* Amadron trading system (but see drone pathfinding issues above)
 * Pneumatic Wrench
 * GPS Tool
 * Manometer